bbilger/jrestless/README.md

 ```

 ## Modules
-JRestless is split up into multiple modules wheras one has to depend on the \*-handler modules, only. [jrestless-aws-gateway-handler](aws/gateway/jrestless-aws-gateway-handler) is probably the most interesting one.
+JRestless is split up into multiple modules whereas one has to depend on the \*-handler modules, only. [jrestless-aws-gateway-handler](aws/gateway/jrestless-aws-gateway-handler) is probably the most interesting one.

 All modules are available in jcenter.